Last update May 23, 2025

 Cefepime Hydrochloride

-Fourth-generation cephalosporin for injection or parenteral administration.
+Fourth-generation cephalosporin antibiotic for injection or parenteral administration.

 Cephalosporins are widely used in the Pediatric practice with a good tolerance, even in the neonatal period, so it is very unlikely that in small amounts through milk would be a cause of problems in the infant.